 - Rash or hives

-Some people who abuse Adderall experience an overdose.
+Some people who abuse Adderall experience overdoses, especially if Adderall is combined with other drugs.
 Common overdose symptoms include panic attacks, hallucinations, vertigo, extreme confusion, and coma.

 As people use drugs, they develop a tolerance for them.
-They have to take more of the drug in order to get the same effect they did the first time they used.
+They have to take more of the drug in order to get the same effect they did the first time they used it.
 When people stop taking it for an extended period, their tolerance decreases.
 If people with an addiction relapse and go back to the same dosage, they’re very likely to overdose.
-Learning the best ways for relapse prevention is the key to long term recovery.
+Learning the best ways for relapse prevention is the key to long-term recovery.